 Dr. Katja Doose

-MSc Esther Blokbergen
+MSc Esther Blokbergen (PhD Student)

 This PhD dissertation explores the everyday water politics of rural Kyrgyzstan as they are developed and transformed through human-water relations.
 The research is located at the interface of environmental history and political geography and is based on three central objectives.